airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         movl  $AVAILABLE, HDR_AVAIL_OFFSET(%eax)
         ret

-In this function, we don't have to save EBP-INDEXED or ESP-INDEXED since we're not changing them, nor do we have to restore them at the end.
+In this function, we don't have to save *%ebp* or *%esp* since we're not changing them, nor do we have to restore them at the end.
 All we're doing is reading the address of the memory region from the stack, backing up to the beginning of the header, and marking the region as available.
-This function has no return value, so we don't care what we leave in EAX.
+This function has no return value, so we don't care what we leave in *%eax*.

 ### Performance Issues and Other Problems